EmmanuelMasavoDjegou/EmmanuelMasavoDjegou/README.md

 *A researcher dedicated to developing statistically principled AI methods for survival data modeling that deliver accurate, reliable, interpretable, and scientifically valid results.*

 > 🧠 **Fun fact:** One brain.
 Too many ideas.
-I've considered cloning myself, but every clone would probably start a new research project instead of finishing the old ones.
+I've considered cloning myself—but every clone would probably start a new research project instead of finishing the old ones.
 ---

 ## 📊 Research Dashboard